nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 | `_include:recurse= Schedule:actor:Location` | Include `Location` resources referenced within the returned `Schedule` resources | `Schedule.actor:Location` |
 | `_include:recurse= Location:managingOrganization` | Include `Organization` resources references from matching `Location` resources | `Location.managingOrganization` |

-Consumer systems SHALL send the following parameters in the request:
+Consumer applications SHALL send the following parameters in the request:

 - The `start` parameter SHALL only be included once in the request.
 - The `start` parameter SHALL be supplied with the `ge` search prefix.
 For example, `start=ge2017-09-22`, which indicates that the consumer would like slots where the slot start date is on or after "2017-09-22".